Most Famous Badminton Logos

 Logo YONEX Swiss Open

 The YONEX Swiss Open logo is minimalist and clear.
 Its basis is the inscription “YONEX SWISS OPEN,” executed in large, sans-serif letters.
-The chosen color scheme is noble golden-brown for the words “YONEX” and “OPEN,” and strict black for “SWISS.”
+The chosen color scheme is a noble golden brown for the words “YONEX” and “OPEN,” and a strict black for “SWISS.”
 A thin blue line runs along the bottom, creating a visual accent and adding dynamism.
 The visual image reflects the style of the tournament held in Switzerland, which is known for its organizational precision and high competition standards.
 The minimalist design conveys professionalism and rigor characteristic of the sporting event.

 VICTOR Kaohsiung Masters